anth-mancini/GearheadMarketplace-Frontend/README.md

 On Windows:

-Make sure the Apache service is installed (make sure XAMPP is ran in Admin mode)
+Make sure the Apache service is installed (make sure XAMPP is ran in Admin mode).
+If there's an 'X' it means it's not installed.
+Click on the 'X' to install so it turns into a check mark.

 Click on Config on the Apache line then httpd.conf: